 The elementary production-consumption economy is defined with this set of macro axioms: (A0) The objectively given and most elementary configuration of the economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm.
 (A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
 L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.#2

-Under the conditions of market clearing X=O and budget balancing C=Yw in each period the price is given by P=W/R (1), i.e. the market clearing price is equal to unit wage costs.
+Under the conditions of market-clearing X=O and budget-balancing C=Yw in each period, the price is given by P=W/R (1), i.e. the market-clearing price is equal to unit wage costs.
 This is the most elementary form of the macroeconomic Law of Supply and Demand.
-It translates into W/P=R (2), i.e. the real wage is equal to the productivity.
+It translates into W/P=R (2), i.e. the real wage is equal to productivity.
 For the graphical representation see Wikimedia.#3

-In the elementary production-consumption economy, labor gets the whole product according to (2), and profit for the business sector as a whole is zero because C=Yw.
-All changes in the system are reflected by the market clearing price.
-As a matter of principle, the elementary production-consumption economy can go on indefinitely at any level of employment L. The living standard of the workers is defined alone by the productivity.
+In the elementary production-consumption economy, labor gets the whole product according to (2), and profit for the business sector as a whole is zero because of C=Yw.
+All changes in the system are reflected by the market-clearing price.
+As a matter of principle, the elementary production-consumption economy can go on indefinitely at any level of employment L. The living standard of the workers is defined alone by productivity.

-Obviously, there is NO such thing as an antagonism of wages and profits in the elementary production-consumption economy.
-If the wage rate W goes up the market clearing price goes up according to (1) and the real wage remains unchanged according to (2).
+Obviously, there is NO such thing as antagonism of wages and profits in the elementary production-consumption economy.
+If the wage rate W goes up the market-clearing price goes up according to (1) and the real wage remains unchanged according to (2).

 This means, first of all, that Ricardo’s theory of profit and rent is proto-scientific garbage.
 This is fatal for Marx who built on Ricardo.